Garblesnarff/HYTOPIA/GAME_DESIGN_DOCUMENT.md

 - Multiple players can contribute to village development
 - Specialized roles (combat, resource gathering, crafting)

+**IMPLEMENTATION STATUS**: Basic player join/leave handling is implemented in the main index.ts file.
+Players can connect to the server and see each other, but advanced multiplayer features like cooperative play, resource sharing, and PvP elements are not yet implemented.

 ## Art Style

 CyberCrawler features a voxel-based cyberpunk aesthetic: